Prashanthbkm/RiseWay/README.md

 ## 🔍 Architecture & Improvements

-During development and review, the following **production-level improvements** were identified:
+During development and review, the following **future enhancements** were identified:

-- Integration of real speech-to-text for enhanced interaction
+- Integration of real speech-to-text functionality
-- Optimization of state management for better performance
+- Improved state management for better performance
-- Cleanup of React hooks to avoid unnecessary re-renders
+- Cleanup of React hooks to reduce unnecessary re-renders
-- Modularization of components for scalability and maintainability
+- Further modularization for scalability

 ---

 ## 📌 Project Status

 - Functional **prototype**
-- Suitable for demonstrating application flow and architecture
+- Intended for learning and demonstration purposes
 - Not deployed to production

 ---